deoostfrees/Ratata/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: A problem with the framework.
+about: A problem with the boilerplate.
 title: 'Bug: [Title]'
 labels: 'type: bug'
 assignees: ''